contao/docs-archive/api/extensions/hooks/outputFrontendTemplate.md

 ### See also

 - [parseFrontendTemplate](parseFrontendTemplate.md) - triggered when a front end template is parsed.
+- [modifyFrontendPage](modifyFrontendPage.md) - triggered when a front end page is printed to the screen.
 - [outputBackendTemplate](outputBackendTemplate.md) - triggered when a back end template is printed to the screen.
 - [parseBackendTemplate](parseBackendTemplate.md) - triggered when a back end template is parsed.